luisvelediaz/CSE15L-LAB-REPORTS/lab-report-5-week-10.md

 Week9 Repo
 ![wrong2b](wrong2b.png)

-I believe that both implementations of the Markdown Parse are wrong.For my grupos repository I believe that our Markdown Parse is just looking for the end of the line and checking to see if it is a parenthesis and just adding everything inside of it to the list, without considering the other markdown format.
-For the repository we reviewed I believe that their implementation simply doesn't check for the exclamation point that of images, and disregards this key feature thus adding it to the list as if it were a link.
+I believe that both implementations of the Markdown Parse are wrong.
+For my gruops repository, I think that our Markdown Parse is just looking for the end of the line and checking to see if it is a parenthesis and just adding everything inside of it to the list, without considering the other markdown format.
+For the repository we reviewed I believe that their implementation simply doesn't check for the exclamation point of images, and disregards this key feature thus adding it to the list as if it were a link.